 So it was a no-brainer to camp somewhere familiar to us.
 We already know the places we like to eat or shop, as well as our favorite areas for hiking and activity.
 Heading to Estes Park, then, helped us eliminate some unknowns we already knew we’d encounter while camping.

 4. It’s OK to ease into camping.

-Many outdoors enthusiasts may scoff at the idea of car camping at a site filled with amenities.
+Many seasoned outdoors enthusiasts, who wouldn’t even bat an eye at the idea of a week long backcountry camping with kids trip, may scoff at the idea of car camping at a site filled with amenities.
 But scoff if you will: I wanted to shower, brush my teeth at a sink and buy kindling if necessary.
 (It was, as were the four plastic wine glasses and gourmet chocolates I also had to buy in the gift shop.)

 Again, eliminating those dreaded unknowns at a campground I knew would offer plenty of back-up meant we could enjoy our outing.
-Plus we experienced the full campfire-and-s’mores experience and slept on the ground in a tent.
+Plus we discovered what’s cool about family camping like the full campfire-and-s’mores experience and slept on the ground in a tent.
 That counts as camping in my book.

 5. It’s also OK if you don’t like to camp.

 I have to be truthful: I still don’t love camping but I don’t hate it either.
 And I’m quite sure we won’t be backpacking in the near future.